JingC123/CSE689/docs/README.md

 ### Description
 For this project, I wanted to create a Archery game, that involves the simulation of the bow, bowstring, arrow, cloth as the shot target, and the interaction of all of them.

 The color of the shot area in the cloth would turn to black.
-This idea is from the Splatoon (A FPS video game on Switch).
+This idea is from the Splatoon (a FPS video game on Switch).
 <div align=center><img height="400" src="splatoon.jpg"/></div>

 ### Methodology